adriennebrady/TrackIt/Sprint4.md

 * ####  &emsp; Errors
 The API may return the following errors:

-  1. http.StatusBadRequest: If the request body is invalid.
+  1.400 Bad Request: Returned if the request body is invalid.
-  2. http.StatusUnauthorized: If the authorization token is invalid.
+  2. 401 Unauthorized: Returned if the authorization token is invalid.
-  3. http.StatusInternalServerError: If the API fails to create the new container or item in the database.
+  3. 500 Internal Server Error: Returned if there is an error creating the new container or item.

 * ####  &emsp; Response
 The API returns an HTTP response with a status code of 204 (No Content) if the new container or item was created successfully.